------------------------------------------------------------------------------------

 Title: Finite entropy translating solitons in slabs.

-This talk will be about self-translating solitons for the mean curvature flow of embedded 2-surfaces, under the natural geometric assumptions of finite topology, finite entropy and finite width.
+Abstract: This talk will be about self-translating solitons for the mean curvature flow of embedded 2-surfaces, under the natural geometric assumptions of finite topology, finite entropy and finite width.
 We first define "wing numbers", invariants of such solitons, which appear in a simple formula that computes the entropy, which is therefore in particular quantized into integer values.
 Asking further which examples of such solitons exist in the low entropy range, we use Morse theory a la Rado to prove a uniqueness theorem: The unique simply connected embedded translating solitons of finite width and entropy three are the so-called pitchforks, recently discovered by Hoffman-Martin-White.
 This is joint work with E.S.
 Gama and N.M.
 Moller.

 Slides: [PDF]